 There is no single correct path.
 Your circumstances, the severity of the incident, and your relationship with senior officers will all shape which route makes sense.
 Below are the main options, in order of escalation.

-- Document the incident.
-Write down what happened, when, where, and who was present.
-Include direct quotes where possible.
-Keep this record somewhere private — not on a shared device or in a shared space.
+- Write down what happened, when, where, and who was present.
+Include direct quotes where you can.
+Keep this record private — not on a shared device or shared space.
 Date every entry.

-- Identify your reporting options.
-These typically include the master, the company’s shore-based HR team, an anonymous reporting channel (if your company operates one), and, where applicable, a designated welfare officer.
+- Identify your options: the master, shore-based HR, an anonymous channel if your company has one, or a designated welfare officer.

-- Choose the route that feels safest to you.
-If the incident involves the master, go directly to shore-based HR.
-If your company has an anonymous channel, you are entitled to use it.
-Reporting to a trusted colleague first — to have a witness to your report — is also a reasonable step.
+- Choose the route that feels safest.
+If the incident involves the master, go straight to shore HR.
+Reporting to a trusted colleague first — so you have a witness to your report — is also a reasonable step.

-- Submit a formal written complaint.
-A verbal report can be dismissed or forgotten.
-A written complaint creates a record that the company is obligated to address.
-MLC 2006 requires companies to acknowledge and respond to formal complaints.
+- Submit a written complaint, not just a verbal one.
+A verbal report can be dismissed.
+A written complaint creates a record the company must address.
+MLC 2006 requires them to acknowledge and respond.

-- Request confirmation of receipt.
-Ask for written confirmation that your complaint has been received and note the date.
+- Ask for written confirmation your complaint was recieved and note the date.
 This protects you if the company later claims no report was made.

 - Follow up.
-If you have received no response within a reasonable timeframe (typically 14 days for onboard complaints, though company policies vary), escalate to the flag state authority or a seafarer welfare organisation.
+If you have heard nothing in roughly 14 days, escalate to the flag state authority or a seafarer welfare organisation.

 What a Good Reporting System Looks Like